Gui774ume/fsprobe/README.md

 If you want to rebuild the eBPF programs, make sure to h:

 - This project was built on a Linux Kernel 5.3 and should be compatible with Kernels 5.0+.
-Support for [CO-RE](https://facebookmicrosites.github.io/bpf/blog/2020/02/19/bpf-portability-and-co-re.html) will be added shortly so that eBPF compilation won't be needed anymore.
 - Kernel headers are expected to be installed in `lib/modules/$(uname -r)`, update the `Makefile` with their location otherwise.
 - clang & llvm (version 8.0.1)